bedakuster/liveplatesolver/Readme.md

 There is support for automatically converting *.cr2 raw images to jpg to feed PlateSolver2.

 ## PS Align Pro (recommended)
 I use this [app](https://apps.apple.com/us/app/polar-scope-align-pro/id970161373) to adjust polar alignment after moving the telescope by hand.
 Usually the mount gets shifted a bit and polar alignment will move as well.
-This procedure only works if the Star Adventurer is leveled out at the beginning.
+This procedure only works if the Star Adventurer is leveled out.
 - After changing the Telescopes position, the crosshair usually is rotated, making it hard to decide where Polaris must be in the Circle
 - Move the Date Graduation Circle so the Time Meridian Indicator is lined up with 0° on the Date Graduation Circle
 ![Find RA Rotation](docs/polar-align-rotated.jpg)